iliur/iliur/README.md

 * ❄️ I like to program all things (games, websites, portolio generators, and exploring more)
 * ❄️ Currently, I have an interest in fullstack web developing
-* ❄️ In my free time I enjoy going out for walks, hanging out with friends, and gaming
+* ❄️ In my free time I enjoy going out for walks, hanging out with friends, and rock climbing

 ## Check out some of my projects!